Sheepolution/buddies/README.md

 ### call(func)
 ### call_(func)
 Calls the passed function for each object, passing the object itself as first argument.
-Normally iterates reversed, use `call_`, to iterate forwards.
+Normally iterates reversed, use `call_` to iterate forwards.
 You can also call the buddies object as function (`objects(func)`).

 ```lua